 Methodology of analysis

-The data was examined using a framework of discourse analysis.
+The data were examined using a framework of discourse analysis.
 The aim here was not to identify the ‘truth’ of the matter – that is, what you actually need to be a journalist or which party espouses the ‘correct’ answer about what is needed, but rather to discover what has been termed the ‘interpretive repertoire’ being played out in the various pronouncements (Potter and Wetherell, 1987)

 Potter and Wetherell describe the ‘interpretive repertoire’ as ‘a lexicon or register of terms and metaphors drawn upon to characterise and evaluate actions and events’ (Potter and Wetherell 1987:138).
 It looks at the body of discourse and uses a grounded method of identifying patterns of language use rather than imposing the researcher’s pre-existing bias.
 As Taylor puts it I approached the data with a ‘certain blind faith, with a confidence that there is something there but no certainty about what’ (Taylor, 2003, p38).